FAQ - Frequently Asked Questions

 The field trip includes lunch.
-Last year it was pretty much all-you-can-eat, we always have lots of leftovers.
+Every year it is pretty much all-you-can-eat, we always have lots of leftovers.
 Each year it varies a bit, but the standard fare is: hamburgers (chicken and beef), sausages, pizza, chips, juice, water, salad, and vegetarian meals.

-If you are already on the meal plan, the field trip is discounted $5.
+If you are already on the meal plan, the field trip will have been discounted $7 when registering.
 You will not have to pay twice for lunch.

 What do you do at the park?

-Can my child just take the field trip?
+Can my child skip the field trip?
 Or, can a visitor join?

 Who are the teachers?

 This is our strength.
 We have known many of the teachers for a long time.
-They have either been through the Juku system or they are personal friends with a teaching/camp background.
+They have either been through the Juku tutoring system or Camp Juku, or they are personal friends with a teaching/camp background.

 The main supervisors are the camp director, Paul Tazumi (Mr. T, Director of Juku Learning Centres and One Red Apple Learning Organization), and Max Tazumi (a teacher with the Toronto School Board), Daphne Ku (future B.Ed), and Jennifer Chan (future B.Ed).
-The other teachers are either Ontario certified teachers (OCT), or university students in the process of being certified, or university students with camp supervision experience.
+The other teachers are either Ontario certified teachers (OCT), university students in the process of being certified, or university students with camp supervision experience.

 How can I volunteer for Camp Juku?

 Volunteering at Camp Juku is a tremendous character builder.
-Students will learn leadership, patience, organizational, and public speaking skills.
+Students will learn leadership, patience, organizational, public speaking skills and overall communication skills.
 We are really proud of the work performed and the progress of our high school volunteers.
 Scheduled fun movie and dinners events makes for a fun experience for all.
 Many of our volunteer/teacher alumni have gone on to do great things.

 Each year, we have a few spaces for volunteers to help with the marking and coordination of activities.
 We always have more applicants than positions.
 Most of the positions are filled from returning volunteers or previous “Spirit Award” winners.
 They have demonstrated that they have: maturity; character; high academic standards; familiarity with the Juku camp rules and regulations; and a disposition of being “friendly and patient” with children.
 Previous Camp Juku students and experienced volunteers from other camps will be considered, especially if they possess some teachable skills (rubik’s cube, dance, art…) and can help the whole summer.